 4) Infectious colitis: Commonly acute onset, may be associated with symptoms of vomiting and diarrhea.

-5) IBS: Patients may have some similar manifestations but lack red flag symptoms (weight loss), have normal laboratory test results (no anemia or elevated CRP levels), and the appearance of the bowel on cross-sectional imaging or colonoscopy is unchanged.
+5) IBS: Patients may have some similar manifestations but lack warning (red flag) symptoms (weight loss), have normal laboratory test results (no anemia or elevated CRP levels), and the appearance of the bowel on cross-sectional imaging or colonoscopy is unchanged.

 6) Colorectal cancer: Cancer may resemble CD when it causes longer intestinal strictures.
 Most commonly it affects elderly persons without local or general symptoms of inflammation and no lesions typical of CD in the mucosa of the strictures.